aol/micro-server/readme.md

 #Microserver

-Microserver is a zero configuration, standards based, battle hardened library to run Java Rest Webservices via a standard Java main class.
+Microserver is a zero configuration, standards based, battle hardened library to run Java Rest Microservices via a standard Java main class.
 It has been used in production in AOL since July 2014.

 ##Goal